cnti-testcatalog/testsuite/USAGE.md

 <p>

 <b>Tracing Details:</b> Jaeger uses distributed tracing to follow the path of a request through different microservices.
-Rather than guessing, we can see a visual representation of the call flows..
+Rather than guessing, we can see a visual representation of the call flows.
 Sourced from [Red Hat's blog on Jaeger](https://www.redhat.com/en/topics/microservices/what-is-jaeger)

 <b>Remediation Steps:</b> Ensure your CNF is using tracing.
 </p>